zabkwak/diving-squirrel/README.md

 ###
 register: ()
 ###
-Compiles the jade template to the html string.
+Compiles the pug template to the html string.
 @param path Relative path to the template from the *options.views* directory.
 @param data Data to pass to the template.
 @return string